Covicale/AdventOfCode2023/README.md

 # AdventOfCode2023
-Advent of Code 2023 made in Rust
+Advent of Code 2023 to learn Rust, so maybe the code is not the most optimal approach

 In order to execute execute on day, go to the folder and run
 ```sh